 A celebrated example by the most accomplished artist of the Shijo School of the Edo Period in Japan.
 The color woodblock printing is sophisticated, imitating accurately the effects of the watercolor brush.
-There are amusing devices such as turtles aiming bow-and-arrow at a spread lotus leaf held out by another turtle; depictions of ordinary life of the fishermen coming home with their catch; bold and excellent compositions of flowers and leaves in a remarkable number of colors; a boat party on a lake by the mountains; a bird flying into wisteria; a marvelous great kimono whose wearer sits at her calligraphy.
+There are amusing devices such as turtles aiming bow-and-arrow at a spread lotus leaf held out by another turtle; depictions of ordinary life of the fishermen coming home with their catch; bold and excellent compositions of flowers and leaves in a remarkable array of colors; a boat party on a lake by the mountains; a bird flying into wisteria; a marvelous great kimono whose wearer sits at her calligraphy.
 Jack Hillier, an authority on the art of the Japanese book, used the illustration of mountain pines on the cover of his definitive study on the genre Ehon.
 This is a superb copy, the printing particularly clear.
 Thread-bound book; 26 illustrated sheets and three sheets of text; woodblock; ink and color on paper.
 Signed, with red seal.
 JH 325.

 Onishi Chinnen Azuma No Teburi (Customs of the Eastern Capital, with subtitle, Scenes of the Great Peace), 1829